macroquest/docs/main/macroquest.ini.md

 ## Overview

-MacroQuest.ini is the configuration file used by MacroQuest2.
-By default it is stored in the root MQ2 folder alongside macroquest.exe.
+MacroQuest.ini is the configuration file used by MacroQuest.
+By default it is stored in the config folder in your MacroQuest directory.

 ## INI Sections